 Congratulations go to Loretta McHugh.
 She has been recognized for her extensive efforts to make ASME more relevant for early career engineers.
 As a just reward,Loretta will be joining the Strategic Initiatives and New Products (SINP) Committee at the June 2006 Summer Annual Meeting (SAM).

-the perspective of the early career engineer to the SINP.
+As a member of the Committee, she will be bringing the perspective of the early career engineer to the SINP.
 Loretta's input will likely be based on her broad knowledge of ASME's current programs and activities targeting early career engineers from her experiences as the Chair of the Committee on Early Career Development (CECD) under the Center for Professional Development, Practice, and Ethics (CPDPE).

 Loretta can be reached at HawkesL@asme.org.